Ilmenite vs Browserbase — Which One for AI Agents?

 - High-Scale Data Extraction: When you are scraping millions of pages and cannot afford the memory overhead or the cost of browser-hour billing.

-- Serverless Environments: Because of our 12MB Docker image and sub-millisecond startup, Ilmenite is ideal for Lambda or Google Cloud Functions where cold starts are a primary concern.
+- Serverless Environments: Because of our hosted API (no Docker to deploy) and sub-millisecond startup, Ilmenite is ideal for Lambda or Google Cloud Functions where cold starts are a primary concern.

 Conclusion